rhysd/vim-startuptime/README.md

 [![CI Badge][]][CI]
 [![Codecov Status][]][Codecov]

-`vim-startuptime` is a small Go program to measure startup time of Vim.
+`vim-startuptime` is a small Go program to measure startup time of Vim or Neovim.
 This program aims to be an alternative of `--startuptime` option of Vim, which measures the startup time metrics to allow vimmers to optimize Vim's startup.

 After warm-up, `vim-startuptime` runs `vim --startuptime` multiple times internally and collects the metrics from the results (e.g. average time for loading each plugin's scripts).
 The summary calculated